Is it still worth it to return and live in New York, especially if you are Asian?

 Author, comedy club owner, and former hedge-fund manager James Altucher said in New York Post, “NYC is dead forever… Now it’s completely dead.”
 But NYC always bounces back?
 No. Not this time, he said.

-During riots and looting last June 2020, the second wave of New Yorkers left, Austin said.
+During riots and looting last June 2020, Austin said the second wave of New Yorkers left.
 Many of them aren’t returning.

 The second wave of New Yorkers left